MG-RAST/Skycore/README.md

 Tool to push Docker images into Shock and pull from Shock.
 Preserves some metadata and uses etcd configuration to deploy Docker images.

-Use the Dockerfile in this repository to statically compile the skycore.
+Use the Dockerfile in this repository to statically compile skycore.
 The Dockerfile contains some more comments.

 # CoreOS stuff
 Instructions for OpenStack